deadeyesky/startup/notes.md

 ## HTML Startup
 I loved how I leaned how to structure the site decently well and get it to work.
 I think so far this has been pretty easy.
 A little bit of difficulty uploading the html files but it came along!

+## CSS Startup
+I learned today that CSS is a lot easier than I imagined and that window sizing can be made super simple by remembering to keep the design simple.
+I thnik it is really great that one can create a very good looking website with properly crafted CSS and if it can be reusesd, the better.